UBC-MOAD/docs/python_packaging/pkg_structure.rst

           - angles

 * The comments at the top of the file include a succinct version of the commands required to create the dev environment.
-* The preferred priority order of conda channels to get packages from is :kbd:`conda-forge`, then :kbd:`defaults`.
+* The recommended conda channel to get packages from is :kbd:`conda-forge`.
+  :kbd:`nodefaults` is included in the :kbd:`channels` list to speed up the packages dependency solver because it is now rare for us to require packages from any other source than :kbd:`conda-forge` .
 * Packages that are unavailable from conda channels are installed via :command:`pip`.

 The :file:`environment-dev.yaml` file is "hand-crafted" rather than being generated via the :command:`conda env export` command.